sourabh2k15/resultscraper/README.md

 I believe in every inch of the *hacker philosophy* and the *open source teachings*.
 This is a repo I am creating to begin my contribution to this wonderful community in a small way.
 My way of learning is to *learn by doing *, don't sit idle you wanna learn a new language make something , enough of boring exercises, tuts, pdfs and shit !

 This is a programming challenge , but way more real than those found on topcoder or hackerearth.
-Choose your own language , it could be any server side language nodejs, perl , php , C# , ruby , python , coldfusion , hack, haskell ,grrovy, C/C++ ( I know it's crazy to do it in C/C++ ! ) .
+Choose your own language , it could be any server side language nodejs, perl , php , C# , ruby , python , coldfusion , hack, haskell ,groovy, C/C++ ( I know it's crazy to do it in C/C++ ! ) .
 I will be going with C++ ,as I want to learn C++ ( which is my primary aim for creating this challenge )

 <h1>Bounty</h1>